Jorge-Cano/Quote-Machine-React/README.md

 # Quote-Machine-React
 CRUD, Firebase DB, Authentication using Auth0 and Github

-Runs on Local Serve, need to migrate files to Heroku
+Runs on Local Server, need to migrate files to Heroku